pingcap/docs/privilege-management.md

 * `CONNECTION_ADMIN`
 * `SYSTEM_VARIABLES_ADMIN`

-The full set of dynamic privileges can be observed with `SHOW PRIVILEGES`.
-Because plugins are permitted to add new privileges, it is possible that the list of privileges that are assignable will differ based on your TiDB installation.
+To see the full set of dynamic privileges, execute the `SHOW PRIVILEGES` statement.
+Because plugins are permitted to add new privileges, the list of privileges that are assignable might differ based on your TiDB installation.

 ## Privileges required for TiDB operations